global-asp/asp-source/en/0327_counting-animals.md

 # Counting animals

 ##
-One elephant is going
-to drink water.
+One elephant is going to drink water.

 ##
-Two giraffes are going
-to drink water.
+Two giraffes are going to drink water.

 ##
-Three buffaloes and
-four birds are also going
-to drink water.
+Three buffaloes and four birds are also going to drink water.

 ##
-Five impalas and six
-wild pigs are walking to
+Five impalas and six warthogs are walking to the water.
-the water.

 ##
-Seven zebras are
-running
-to the water.
+Seven zebras are running to the water.

 ##
-Eight frogs and nine fish
-are swimming in the
+Eight frogs and nine fish are swimming in the water.
-water.

 ##
 One lion roars.
 He also wants to drink.
-Who is afraid of the
+Who is afraid of the lion?
-lion?

 ##
-One elephant is
-drinking water with the
+One elephant is drinking water with the lion.
-lion.

 ##
 * License: [CC-BY]